brendenvogt/notes-gamification/README.md

   - Experience bar
   - Daily Quests
   - Progression

 ### Please Come Again
+Fortnite encourages its players to play one more round.
+Through daily challenges or leveling, filling a progress bar harkens on the psychological tendency to automatically pick up unfinished tasks and remember more unfinished tasks, than completed ones.

 ### Always Above Average
+Fortnite serves two sets of players, the aggressive and the careful players.
+The aggressive players are satisfied by aggressively going for the high risk areas getting rewards first like the best guns, the best upgrades, etc. The second set of players are satisfied by achieving the high probability of staying alive until the final stages.
+The aggressive, high risk players have accepted the risk that they might die more frequently and quicker than most, but the payoff is much more exhilarating than the losses.
+The careful players are averse to loss, and therefor limit their exposure to risks that come with hot zones, and high traffic areas.
+Their payoff is focussed on the high kill:death ratio, or the high ranking on the leader-board in hopes that they survive till the very end.
+In short, Fortnite serves both sets of players in parallel.

 ## Study of "Brawl Stars" by SuperCell